project-forth-works/project-forth-works/System-Software/dump/README.md

 The dump utility can do so by trying to show this forbidden memory.
 Triggered memory protect might stop the current process and terminate your session.
 If necessary a suitable test for the validity of used addresses might be reasonable on such systems so that dump can issue a normal error message (or display dummy data) in theses cases and leave the system / session otherwise intact.

+Your system might lack right justified noumber output even base for printing numbers.
+The sample implementation in [twomoredumps.f](https://github.com/embeddingforth/embeddingForth/tree/main/System-Software/dump/twomoredumps.f) show how to circumvent this.